OMPSHUNYAYA/Structural-Number-Theory/README.md

 ## 🔐 A Finite Alphabet Hidden Inside Infinite Integers

-SSNT reveals a strict and surprising invariant:
+SSNT reveals a strict and surprising compression:

-Across 20,000 consecutive integer transitions, **all observed integer behavior collapses into exactly 54 distinct structural signatures**.
+Within the canonical SSNT reference run (`n <= 20000`), all observed integer transition behavior collapses into exactly `54` distinct structural signatures.

 This result is:
-• deterministic
+- deterministic
-• executable
+- executable
-• reproducible across machines
+- reproducible across machines
-• free of probability, heuristics, or learning
+- free of probability, heuristics, or learning

-Signature discovery stabilizes rapidly:
+Signature discovery stabilizes rapidly in the canonical run:
-- n = 2,000  → 14 signatures
+- `n = 2000`  -> `14` signatures
-- n = 5,000  → 27 signatures
+- `n = 5000`  -> `27` signatures
-- n = 10,000 → 32 signatures
+- `n = 10000` -> `32` signatures
-- n = 15,000 → 53 signatures
+- `n = 15000` -> `53` signatures
-- n = 20,000 → 54 signatures
+- `n = 20000` -> `54` signatures

 The integer line is infinite.
-Its transition behavior is finite.
+Its transition behavior is compressible.

 SSNT does not compress numbers.
-It compresses **how integers behave when they move**.
+It compresses how integers behave when they move.

----

-## ⚖️ Structural Shock Symmetry (+X / -X Invariant)

-SSNT reveals a second, independent invariant:

-Structural shocks are not random.

-For every structural shock of magnitude +X, the immediately following transition exhibits a shock of magnitude -X.

-Observed empirically (n <= 20000):
-- exact magnitude pairing
-- opposite sign symmetry
-- ~50% of SHOCK transitions form oscillatory (+X, -X) pairs
-- no tuning, smoothing, or post-processing

-This symmetry is:
-- deterministic
-- arithmetic-exact
-- invariant under residue slicing

-Classical number theory has no notion of shock conservation.
-SSNT shows that integer behavior **balances**, not drifts.
+### Canonical vs Extended (Interpretation Discipline)

+**Canonical claim (release-grade):**
+- The SSNT public release is tied to the frozen reference run `SSNT_ALL_RUN_0001` with `n <= 20000`.
+- All documentation, counts, and signature claims in this README correspond to that run.

+**Extended observation (not part of the canonical claim):**
+- When the scan is extended beyond the canonical cutoff (e.g., `n <= 50000`), the signature alphabet can grow slowly (e.g., `54 -> 60` in one extended run), indicating a bounded but not immediately complete behavioral space.

+No target sizes are assumed.
+Only deterministic discovery curves are reported.

 ---